Sowmo0509/10ms_rag/README.md

 // Returns 1536-dimensional vector representing semantic meaning
 ```

-### Similarity Comparison and Storage

-**Q: How are you comparing the query with your stored chunks?
-Why did you choose this similarity method and storage setup?**
+## Q: How are you comparing the query with your stored chunks?
+Why did you choose this similarity method and storage setup?

 **Answer:**